cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 - Triples related to the OntoBIM:Facility concept will have to be manually instantiated as there is no equivalent concept from IFC.

 #### 1.2 Technical Requirements

-- Java 11
-- Apache Maven 3.8+
-- Docker
-- At least 16GB of RAM
+To run the Ifc2OntoBim Agent, you'll need Java 11, Apache Maven 3.8+, Docker, and at least 16GB of RAM.

 ### 2. Building the Agent

 The agent is designed for execution through a Docker container.
 Other deployment workflows are beyond the scope of this document.
+Follow the steps below to build and deploy the agent.

 #### 2.1 Preparation
 This agent is set up to use this [Maven repository](https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/) (in addition to Maven central).